soumiknafiulferdous/Food-Finder-Desktop-Application/README.md

 The main objective of this project is to lessen the hassle of finding food in a particular area.
 Users can easily know the info of restaurants and also know their menu at a fingertip.
 Customers can also find the food that will fit within their budget.
 It will save their valuable time as well as they can save their money.

 ## Requirements
-1. IDE: Notepad++
+1. IDE: NetBeans 8.1
-2. Languages: HTML, CSS, PHP, JavaScript, Bootstrap
+2. Languages: Java
 3. Database: MySQL

 ## Features